 Pickled vegetables make any meal sassier.
 And they're quite simple AND keep for weeks in the fridge.
 We layer them on our egg salad for a mouth-watering crunch and zing.
 It's sort of a little sleeper of a chef's trick.
 A great way to add flavor and cut down on food cost by preserving ingredients.
 Another secret chef's trick?
 Shallots!

-Often hiding low and inconspicious in the produce section, shallots are onion's sexier sister.
-Toss them in with your vegetables in line to pickle and you'll never pass them up again.
+Often hiding low and inconspicuous in the produce section, shallots are onion's sexier sister.
+Toss them in when you pickle vegetables and you'll never walk passed them in the produce section again.
+The sweet yet spunky allium are delicious and not overpowering like onions can be.

 Coconut aminos and dijon mustard add a mysterious hint of delicious to a typical egg salad dressing.
 If you like it hot, dash in some Tabasco, too!